aruneapachenmec/easy_start/README.md

 # EasyStart

-EasyStart will allow users to quickly start the local rails server in a single command.
-This gem is intended to be used only in development mode.
+EasyStart will allow users to run certain rails commands (mainly used in local development environment) related to a application from anywhere in terminal.
+User need not change directory to the application root for running commands like `rails s` , `rails c` etc. Just adding the application path and application name to the meta data is required to use this gem.

+After adding the application data, you can lauch the rails server of the application from anywhere in the terminal by running the following command

 	$ easy_start application_name

-the above command will start the rails server in your local machine and you are ready to go to your browser to test or develop your application.
+The Gem will start the rails server on port 3000.

+EasyStart also supports switching branches, mentioning the port, opening rails console.

+Add multiple projects and start their server or access their console with a single command.

 ## Installation